-- The date and time (Luxembourg) of reception in path ordering tool Trassenportal; - The date and time (Luxembourg) of transmission for the train path request by order form, accept the modification offer submitted by ACF using the same means of transmission.
-These times may be shortened depending on the circulation starting date.
+- The date and time (Luxembourg) of reception in path ordering tool Trassenportal; - The date and time (Luxembourg) of reception in the interface TAF/TAP TSI when operational; The date and time (Luxembourg) of reception for the train path request by order form (in case of unavailability of other services)

 ACF sends confirmation to the applicants at the earliest dates, and in any case within 5 working days, of changes to train paths requested by an offer transmitted by the Trassenportal or e-mail (for requests introduced by the order form), or notifies them of the rejection of their modification request.
-The applicant then has 5 working days to
+The applicant then has 5 working days to accept the modification offer submitted by ACF using the same means of transmission.
+These times may be shortened depending on the circulation starting date.